-Do you know everything you need to know about the 10 most frequently cited Occupational Health and Safety Administration standards?
+Do you know everything you need to know about the 10 most frequently cited Occupational Safety and Health Administration standards?
 In this series, we’re exploring the most common OSHA violations, one by one.
-Keep reading to learn how to avoid an OSHA scaffolding violation and protect your workforce from scaffolding-related risks.
+Keep reading to learn about OSHA’s scaffolding standards.

 What is Scaffolding?

 There are three types of scaffolds commonly used:

 - Supported scaffolds consist of one or more platforms held up by rigid structural elements such as beams, brackets, poles, legs, or frames.

 - Suspended scaffolds are platforms raised by non-rigid means, such as ropes or cables.

 - Aerial lifts are elevating devices mounted to vehicles.
 Examples include extendable boom platforms, aerial ladders, and vertical towers.

 OSHA’s scaffolding standard covers each of these kinds of scaffolds, as well as ladders, stilts, protection from falling objects, weather conditions, and other related hazards.
 The standard is extensive and detailed, specifying everything from fall protection measures to guardrail height to inspections and training.